 NAME AGE POSITION WITH COMPANY

-<\$> <c> <c></c></c>
+<c> <c< td=""></c<></c>

-Peter J. Appleyard (1) 52 Vice President, Chief Information
+Peter J. Appleyard (1) 53 Vice President, Chief Information

 Officer

 Michael H. Bernstein

 Jeffrey A. Blair (2)

 Division

 E. Randall Chestnut

-Roger D. Chittum
+Carl A. Texter(3)

-Administration and Secretary
+Officer, Treasurer and Secretary

-Dennis G. Cochran (3) 52 Treasurer

-David S. Fraser (4)

-B. Dennis Jackson (5)
+B. Dennis Jackson (4) 49 Vice President,

-Division
+Manufacturing Quilted Division

-Paul C. Krum (6) 59 Vice President, Purchasing
+Paul C. Krum (5) 60 Vice President, Purchasing

-Joseph L. Mattera (7) 54 Senior Vice President

-Lance A. Solaroli (8) 60 Vice President, Design and Product
+Lance A. Solaroli (6)

 Development

 - (1) Mr. Appleyard joined the Company in February 1998 as Vice President and Chief Information Officer.
 From September 1994 to February 1998 Mr. Appleyard was Executive Vice President of Executive Solution Providers, Inc., a privately held company providing interim CIO and information technology consulting services.
 From November 1992 to August 1994 Mr. Appleyard was Vice President, Strategic Planning at The Bibb Company, a publicly traded textile company. - (2) Mr. Blair joined the Company in August 1997 as Vice President, Manufacturing -- Woven Division.
-From March 1995 to May 1997 he was Vice President of Manufacturing for Textile Industry Australia, a privately held

-- textile company based in Sydney, Australia.
-From July 1987 to March 1995 he was with Pillowtex Corporation (and its predecessor company, Beacon Manufacturing Company), a publicly traded textile company, most recently as Vice President of Manufacturing from April 1994 to March 1995. - (3) Mr. Cochran joined the Company in 1976 and has held a succession of positions with the Company since that time.
-In September 1999 he was elected Treasurer of the Company.
-From 1991 to 1999 he was Director of Inventory Management for the Company, and from 1980 to 1991 he was the Controller for the Company. - (4) Mr. Fraser joined the Company in August 1998 as Chief Financial Officer and Vice President.
-From April 1999 to September 1999 he also served as the Company's Treasurer.
-Prior to joining the Company, Mr. Fraser was Chief Financial Officer and Treasurer of Graphic Industries, Inc., a publicly traded commercial printing company, from 1994 to 1997.
-From 1981 to 1994 Mr. Fraser was President of L.S.
-Brown Co., an Atlanta-based manufacturer of marine parts and accessories. - (5) Mr. Jackson joined the Company in 1991 and has held a succession of positions with the Company since that time.
+From March 1995 to May 1997 he was Vice President of Manufacturing for Textile Industry Australia, a privately held textile company based in Sydney, Australia.
+From July 1987 to March 1995 he was with Pillowtex Corporation (and its predecessor company, Beacon Manufacturing Company), a publicly traded textile company, most recently as Vice President of Manufacturing from April 1994 to March 1995. - (3) Mr. Texter joined the Company in May 2000 as Vice President and Chief Financial Officer.
+He was elected Treasurer in July 2000 and Secretary in October 2000.
+Prior to joining the Company Mr. Texter held a variety of financial management positions with BP Amoco over 19 years, most recently acting as chief financial officer of Amoco Fabrics and Fibers, a leading producer of synthetic industrial fabrics. - (4) Mr. Jackson joined the Company in 1991 and has held a succession of positions with the Company since that time.
 In June 1997 he was elected Vice President, Manufacturing -- Quilted Division.
-From October 1995 to June 1997 he was Director of Manufacturing for the Company, and from September 1994 to October 1995 he was a Manufacturing Manager for the Company. - (6) Mr. Krum joined the Company in March 1984 as Director of Purchasing and was elected Vice President, Purchasing in August 1994.
-Prior to joining the Company, Mr. Krum was Director of Purchasing for Pillowtex Corporation, a publicly traded textile company.
+From October 1995 to June 1997 he was Director of Manufacturing for the Company, and from September 1994 to October 1995 he was a Manufacturing Manager for the Company.

-- (7) Mr. Mattera joined the Company in September 1998 as Senior Vice President.
-For ten years prior to joining the Company, Mr. Mattera was Executive Vice President of Burlington Industries, Inc., a publicly traded textile company. - (8) Mr. Solaroli joined the Company in February 1976 as Design and Product Development Manager and was elected Vice President, Design and Product Development in August 1994.
+- (5) Mr. Krum joined the Company in March 1984 as Director of Purchasing and was elected Vice President, Purchasing in August 1994.
+Prior to joining the Company, Mr. Krum was Director of Purchasing for Pillowtex Corporation, a publicly traded textile company. - (6) Mr. Solaroli joined the Company in February 1976 as Design and Product Development Manager and was elected Vice President, Design and Product Development in August 1994.